datahub-project/datahub/docs/townhall-history.md

 Agenda
   * Quick intro - 5 mins
-  * [Demo] How to add a new aspect/feature for an existing entity in UI from Charlie - 10 mins
+  * How to add a new aspect/feature for an existing entity in UI by [Charlie Tran](https://www.linkedin.com/in/charlie-tran/) (LinkedIn) - 10 mins
-  * [Demo] How to search over a new field from Jyoti - 10 mins
+  * How to search over a new field by [Jyoti Wadhwani](https://www.linkedin.com/in/jyotiwadhwani/) (LinkedIn) - 10 mins
   * Answering questions from the signup sheet - 15 mins
   * Questions from the participants - 10 mins
   * Closing remarks - 5 mins